Skip to main content

 The TikTok Ban: What Now?

 Back in April, citing data privacy and national security concerns, President Joe Biden signed into law a bill that mandated TikTok’s Chinese parent company, ByteDance, sell the social media platform to a non-Chinese owner within approximately nine months.
-If ByteDance fails to comply, TikTok would be banned from U.S. app stores and hosting services.
+If ByteDance fails to comply, TikTok would be banned from U.S. app stores and hosting services effective January 19, 2025.

-As we all wait to see how this legal battle plays out in court, we have clients asking us what this means in regards to their ongoing marketing efforts on TikTok.
+As we all wait to see how this plays out ahead of the January deadline, we have clients asking us what this means in regards to their ongoing marketing efforts on TikTok.

 If you have the same question, we’re happy to give you our answer.